-Four general rules cover the position of almost all the verbs which you are likely to see when learningthe German language [How to Learn German Grammar].
+Four general rules cover the position of almost all the verbs which you are likely to see when learningthe German language.
 As is the case with most languages, all rules are meant to be broken, but the following serve as a good starting point for your understanding.

 This is the simplest of the four rules, as sentences following this rule follow a word order similar to that of English.
 Generally speaking, sentences following this rule are structured as follows:

 Subject + modifiers — main verb (+adverbs, if applicable) — objects + phrases.